slateci/minislate/COMMANDS.md

 __--list__ - Show a list of proxies currently running

 __--rm__ - Removed an existing socat process by passing this flag with the PID of the process

+### Portal
+Open the local copy of the SLATE web interface in a browser

+    ./minislate portal

+_No Arguments_.